RolindaW/software-architecture/docs/sarch/definition.md

 01:31 If you are going to be a technical person you have to be someone who is familiar and confortable with the act of programming.
 01:38 There has been for quite a while, in architecture particularly, this notion that architecture is kind of beyond programming and if you are an architect you should not be programming anymore.
 01:49 That is something that I have always thought is very wrong.
+> Figura de arquitecto tinte pomposo.
 > Arquitectura sugiere diferenciarse de la programacion.
-Figura de arquitecto tinte pomposo.
-Lo mismo que indica en la introduccion de "Software Architecture Guide".
+> Lo mismo que indica en la introduccion de "Software Architecture Guide".

 What is architecture?